-There are several government agencies and organizations that seek candidates with degrees in security management.
+There are several government agencies and organizations that seek candidates with degrees in retail management.
 The list below provides a few places one might find employment specific to this degree.

 While many of the major job search engines will have several positions to choose from, those listed below are specific to the security management field.

 Involvement in professional organizations is a great way to stay up-to-date on new technology, tools, and best practices in your field.
-Professional organizations are also a great networking opportunity.
-Below are a few professional organizations you may be interested in as a security management major.
+Professional organizations can also provide great networking opportunities.
+Below are a few professional organizations you may be interested in.

 - American Polygraph Association